By Mike Loughrin, CEO for Transformance Advisors

-- We assumed outsourcing work instructions to the low cost bidder would solve our problems
+- Outsourcing work instructions to the low cost bidder will solve our problems

-- We assumed everyone would understand directions written in English
+- Everyone should understand directions written in English

-- We assumed a 60-minute presentation on overcoming objections would lead to increased sales
+- A 60-minute presentation on overcoming objections will lead to increased sales

-- We assumed measuring customer call duration would encourage people to quickly provide correct answers
+- Measuring customer call duration will encourage people to quickly provide correct answers

-- We assumed people would be fine, with learning on Friday afternoon, that overtime was required on Saturday
+- People will be fine, learning on Friday afternoon, that overtime is required on Saturday

-- We assumed executive bonuses would encourage everyone to work harder and faster
+- Executive bonuses will encourage everyone to work harder and faster

 Working past the assumptions, you will find the root cause is, most likely, a “system” cause and not a “human” cause.